Mniszko/model_of_pandemic/README.md

-Model uses matplotlibcpp library to generate animations pf circles representing healthy and diseased individuals in closed environment.
+Model uses matplotlibcpp library to generate animations including circles in a box representing healthy and diseased individuals in closed environment.

 # BUILDING PROGRAM